open-resources/dash_curriculum/tutorial/part2/chapter6.md

 The above code will generate the following App:

 ![Example 1](./ch6_files/Example01.JPG)
-**Include gif to transition from code to App starting page, then selecting a continent and displaying the output**

 ### Example 2
 We will now build upon the previous example, including a second dropdown, linked to the first one.